 Sir Michael Caine was nominated for a Golden Globe Award for Best Actor - Motion Picture Musical or Comedy, but lost out to Tom Hanks, for Big (1988).
 Steve Martin was not nominated in the same category, despite many people considering him being the major contributor of many of the movie's laughs.

 This movie is a remake of Bedtime Story (1964).
-Sir Michael Caine and Steve Martin play the parts which were originated by David Niven and Marlon Brando, respectively.
-The names of their two lead characters in this remake basically stayed the same as those from the original, but have their spellings slightly altered.
-In the original, the lead characters were Freddy Benson and Lawrence Jameson, while in this remake, they are Freddie Benson and Lawrence Jamieson.
-Also, Fanny Eubank, in the original, is Fanny Eubank from Omaha in this movie, while Janet Walker (Shirley Jones) in the original, became Janet Colgate (Glenne Headly) in this movie.
+Sir Michael Caine and Steve Martin play the parts originated by David Niven and Marlon Brando.
+The names of their two lead characters in this remake basically stayed the same as those from the original, but with slightly-altered spellings.
+In the original, the lead characters were Freddy Benson and Lawrence Jameson; in this remake, they are Freddy Benson and Lawrence Jamieson.
+Also, Fanny Eubank from the original, is Fanny Eubanks from Omaha here, while Janet Walker (Shirley Jones) of the original becomes Janet Colgate (Glenne Headly) here.

 The movie was used as the source for the musical "Dirty Rotten Scoundrels", which opened at the Imperial Theater in New York City on March 3, 2005, ran for six hundred twenty-seven performances, and was nominated for the 2005 Tony Awards for the Best Musical, Book, and Score.

 30 of 34 found this interesting Interesting? |

 This is the first movie directed by Frank Oz that does not feature puppets.

 49 of 58 found this interesting Interesting? |

 The moment when Freddy's hand has been glued to the wall all night by the sailors was Steve Martin's idea.

 8 of 8 found this interesting Interesting? |